yunpengn/blog/README.md

 ## Why I choose Hexo.js

 - I want a blog website that only consists of static webpages.
 Thus, I cannot use any content management system (CMS) with dynamic pages, like [WordPress](https://wordpress.org/) and [Drupal](https://www.drupal.org/).
-This provides me with more options to host it.
+	- This provides me with more options to host it.
 For instance, [GitHub Pages](https://pages.github.com/) only supports static webpages.
+	- Static webpages are generally faster.
+They do not need any server-side pre-rendering.
 - It may be a waste of time to write raw HTML, CSS & JavaScript code for every page of the blog.
 Much of the code can be reused.
 Thus, I need a framework to help me generate the static webpages.
 - I want to develop in both Windows and Linux-based environment.
 This means some programming languages like Ruby may be troublesome.
 Thus, I will not choose engines like [Jekyll](https://jekyllrb.com/).
+- The body of my blog posts should not be in plain text.
+I need basic styling of the text.
+Also, I may insert code snippets to technical posts sometimes.
+	- Therefore, the framework had better support [Markdown](https://en.wikipedia.org/wiki/Markdown) and/or [AsciiDoc](http://www.methods.co.nz/asciidoc/).

 Given all the factors mentioned above, I choose [Hexo.js](https://hexo.io/) in the end.

-## Development Setup
+## Development

 - Make sure you have installed the latest version of [Node.js](https://nodejs.org/), [Npm](https://www.npmjs.com) and [Git](https://git-scm.com/) on your development machine.
 Npm should come with Node.js.
 	- You chould check them by `git --version`, `node -v` and `npm -v`.